oicr-gsi/shesmu/docs/algebraicguide.md

 this expression will have a type `ALIGN{string} | ALING {string} | NO_ALIGN`.
 Realistically, that `ALING` is probably a typo, but Shesmu doesn't know that.
-It would be an error two write this:
+It would be an error to write this:

       Switch foo
         When 0 Then ALIGN {"hg19"}